qili531011-del/Building-Modeling/README.md

 $f(\cdot)$, ranging from traditional machine learning methods such as support vector regression and gradient boosting trees to deep learning architectures such as MLP, LSTM, GRU, and TCN.
 The second part discusses model training strategies, including federated learning, end-to-end learning, and explainable AI.

 ### Model Structures
-### Model Structures

 Black-box thermal dynamic models differ mainly in the choice of function approximator used to learn the nonlinear mapping $f(\cdot)$.
 In building thermal modeling, the input to the model is usually constructed from historical indoor temperatures, control inputs, weather variables, occupancy-related variables, and other measurable disturbances.
 Depending on how temporal dependencies are represented, black-box model structures can be broadly divided into traditional machine learning models and deep learning models.

 #### Support Vector Regression

-Support Vector Regression, SVR, is one of the commonly used traditional machine learning methods for building thermal dynamics prediction.
+Support Vector Regression (SVR) is one of the commonly used traditional machine learning methods for building thermal dynamics prediction.
 SVR approximates the nonlinear relationship between input features and thermal responses by mapping the original input space into a high-dimensional feature space through kernel functions.
 A typical SVR-based thermal model can be written as:

 $$
 T_{k+1} = f_{\text{SVR}}(x_k)